thomasdevisser/achilles/README.md

 Custom templates are not automatically given a name by WordPress.
 Because the others are, you need to add the custom templates and template parts to your theme.json (use the theme.json in this theme as a reference).

+### Block Patterns

+You can create these using PHP, but the recommended way is using the /patterns folder.
+These are just a pattern of blocks, and won't update like templates do if you change them later on.

+Because patterns are registered on the init action hook, they cannot rely on any data or conditionals that are set or generated after that point in the WordPress load process.

 ## Some references I have to read later

 - https://css-tricks.com/fluid-typography-wordpress-block-theme